When: 20th – 24th November and 4th – 8th December 2017

 The intention of the Assistants Course is to help interested adults become able assistants in a Montessori Children’s House.
 The taks of the Assistant is to support and help the director/directress maintain equilibrium within the class, to observe, to learn when and how to intervene and not interfere, to acquire the ability to allow the children to become more and more independent, to gain knowledge of Montessori’s understanding of Freedom and Discipline, to acquire the ability to support the development of the child by assisting the teacher.

 60 hours plus 9 additional hours of observations which are part of the course.
 The observation can be done in a Montessori 3-6 class or preschool setting.
 Specific instruction how to observe will be given during the course.
-The observations will be arranged during the week 22-26 February 2016.
+The observations will be arranged during the week of 27th November – 1st December 2017.

 The Secret of Childhood